openhwgroup/cvw/README.md

 	On the Linux computer where you will be working, log in

-Add the following lines to your .bashrc or .bash_profile to run the setup script each time you log in.

-	if [ -f ~/cvw/setup.sh ]; then
-		source ~/cvw/setup.sh
-	fi

-Clone your fork of the repo, run the setup script, and build the tests:
+Clone your fork of the repo and run the setup script.

 	$ cd
 	$ git clone --recurse-submodules https://github.com/<yourgithubid>/cvw
 	$ git remote add upstream https://github.com/openhwgroup/cvw
 	$ cd cvw
 	$ source ./setup.sh

-	$ make
+Add the following lines to your .bashrc or .bash_profile to run the setup script each time you log in.

+	if [ -f ~/cvw/setup.sh ]; then
+		source ~/cvw/setup.sh
+	fi

 Edit setup.sh and change the following lines to point to the path and license server for your Siemens Questa and Synopsys Design Compiler installation and license server.
 If you only have Questa, you can still simulate but cannot run logic synthesis.

 	export MGLS_LICENSE_FILE=1717@solidworks.eng.hmc.edu                # Change this to your Siemens license server